petersem/logz/README.md

 # logz
 Basic logging tool, similar to a syslog-style app.
 Takes any parameters in a HTTP post, and retruns current app version number and optional message.
+Writes whatever is posted, to a log file

 Create a settings.json file in /config and configure for your apps similar to this example.